Large temperature-up-jump simulations of a binary Lennard-Jones system: Validating the triangular relation and determining the material time

-To calculate the parametric representation of the triangular relation, $C_{12}$ and $C_{23}$ were each binned into 100 equal sized bins of size 0.05 units of correlation.
+To calculate the parametric representation of the triangular relation \eq{eq:triang}, $C_{12}$ and $C_{23}$ were each binned into 100 equal sized bins of size 0.05 units of correlation.
 In this way we obtain a 10,000 pixel grid, and each duplet $\left( C_{12}, C_{23} \right)$ falls into a single pixel.
-As shown in \fig{fig:parametric_F}, each pixel contains a distribution of ``triangles'' with lengths $\left(C_{12}, C_{23}, C_{13} \right)$.
-After disregarding pixels with less then 15 triangles, the mean value of $C_{13}$ at each pixel is obtained and showed in \fig{fig:parametric_F}.
+As shown in \fig{fig:parametric_F}(b), each pixel contains a distribution of ``triangles'' with lengths $\left(C_{12}, C_{23}, C_{13} \right)$.
+After disregarding pixels with less then 15 triangles, the mean value and standard deviation of $C_{13}$ at each pixel is obtained; this mean is shown in \fig{fig:parametric_F}(c)-(d).
 The statistics of this plot is highly sensitive to the sampling time, as well as to the change of the correlation function with $t_1$ and $t_2$.
 Ideally, the time sampling should be finest when the autocorrelation changes most such that a dense spectrum of values of the autocorrelation is available.
-We reconcile this later constraint with the finite storage space available by using a saving scheme composed of many linearly spaced time blocks inside of which saving occurs logarithmically.
+We reconcile this constraint with the finite storage space available by using a saving scheme composed of many linearly spaced time blocks inside of which saving occurs logarithmically.

+\Fig{fig:parametric_F}(c) plots $C_{13}$ as a function of $C_{12}$ for given values of $C_{23}$.
+We learn from this plot that the shape of the function $F_A$ is virtually the same in equilibrium and for the two jumps, as predicted by the triangular relation.
+Physically this reflects the fact that, despite its strongly nonlinear nature, aging in some sense takes place close to equilibrium \cite{dou22}.

-\Fig{fig:sigmaTR}(a) summarizes our findings in the form of heat maps for equilibrium and the two temperature up jumps.
-The colors indicate the standard deviation defined by $\sigma^2 \equiv {\langle C_{13}^2\rangle - \langle C_{13}\rangle^2}$.
-The left panel shows results for equilibrium simulations in which the triangular relation as mentioned always applies as a consequences of time-translational invariance.
-The middle and right panels show results for temperature up jumps from the very low temperature 0.37 (at which months of GPU simulations were carried out to attain proper equilibrium configurations \cite{sch20}).
+\Fig{fig:sigmaTR}(a) summarizes our findings in the form of heat maps for equilibrium as well as the considered two temperature up jumps to $T=0.48$.
+The colors indicate the standard deviation defined by $\sigma^2 \equiv {\langle C_{13}^2\rangle - \langle C_{13}\rangle^2}$, used here as a measure of how well the triangular relation holds.
+The left panel shows results for equilibrium simulations in which the triangular relation applies rigorously as a consequences of time-translational invariance.
+The middle and right panels show results for the two temperature up jumps.
+One of these is from the very low temperature 0.37 at which months of GPU simulations must be carried out to attain proper equilibrium configurations \cite{sch20}.
 Although there is a slight coloring in the latter case, the fluctuations of $C_{13}$ are minute.
-Notice that those deviations occur somewhat in the middle of the map corresponding to intermediate values of $t_2 - t_1$.
+The deviations occur in the middle of the map corresponding to intermediate values of $t_2 - t_1$.